saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium/selenium4.md

 #### 10. Change Preferences During Session
 <p><span className="sauceDBlue">Firefox only</span></p>

 In Selenium 3, you can only set preferences in the Capabilities at the beginning of a test.
 Firefox has provided a way in Selenium 4 to update things whenever you want during a session.
 This is done by toggling the *context* between "chrome" and "content".

 Here are some examples of using the "chrome" context to change the default accepted language of the browser:

 :::caution
-Most Selenium commands are not valid in the "chrome" context, so make sure you switch back after using it
+Most Selenium commands are not valid in the "chrome" context, so make sure you switch back after using it.
 :::

 <Tabs